lfrank01/Engineering_4_Notebook/README.md

 * Google is your friend.
 When I was confused about list comprehension, I Googled it and found several pages explaining how it works.

-* GitHib is your friend.
+* GitHub is your friend.
 It doesn't hurt to draw inspiration from other people.

-* The `split()` function works to seperate a sentence into an index of words in str format.
-This was helpful to seperate the user input into an index that could be called with a for loop.
+* The `split()` function works to separate a sentence into an index of words in str format.
+This was helpful to separate the user input into an index that could be called with a for loop.

 * The `len()` function is helpful for finding the length of a str.
 It's also helpful when making a for loop.